eerieA/game-nexarion/README.md

-# Nexarion (temporary)
+# Nexarion (temporary name)

 This is a repo hosting a set of sort-of design documents for an experimental indie game project.
 The game is intended to be like [Uncharted Waters IV](https://store.steampowered.com/app/1424800/Uncharted_Waters_IV_HD_Version/), but in a far-future setting and with some slightly different mechanics.

 Motivated by the disappointing PC remaster / port of Uncharted Waters IV.

-## Externally hosted documents
+## Noteworthy design documents

-Trade System Balancing Sheet: [here (Google Sheet)](https://docs.google.com/spreadsheets/d/1UFZz6B97ojAMlQY8WkVzC41KoKGSq5iycUdhuf7L4mo/edit?usp=sharing).
+Trade System Balancing Sheet: [Google Sheet](https://docs.google.com/spreadsheets/d/1UFZz6B97ojAMlQY8WkVzC41KoKGSq5iycUdhuf7L4mo/edit?usp=sharing).

+General ideas of designs: [general ideas.md](./designs/general%20ideas.md), following the Design Lenses method.

 ## A peek at the narrative